Semester 1, 2025

 Perceptual Motor Program (PMP)

-Our Buddies Program will continue in Term 3.
-It is held once a fortnight and involves students in Year 6 and Prep.
+Our Buddies Program will begin in Term 2.
+The Buddy Program is held once a fortnight and involves students in Year 6 and Prep.

 Each prep child is paired with a grade 6 child and they participate in a range of activities such as sport activities, outdoor games, craft activities and using technology.